 - What are the data formats that Rossum supports

 - How to export data from the Confirmed tab

 - How to export data from the Exported tab

 - How to view captured data

 - How to export data based on the time range

 What are the data formats that Rossum supports?

-After capturing data within the Rossum app, the final step is getting data out of the system for further processing.
-There are several data formats Rossum supports – CSV, XML or JSON.
-While XML and JSON are important for programmers and integrators working on automatic integration in other workflows, anyone can work with CSV files, which are essentially a spreadsheet format.
+After receiving captured data within the Rossum app, the final step is getting data out of the system for further processing.
+There are several data formats Rossum supports – XLSX, CSV, XML or JSON.

 CSV stands for “Comma-Separated Values” and can be opened in your favorite spreadsheet tools like Microsoft Excel or Google Sheets.
 Unfortunately, each tool interprets CSV files a little separately, therefore the most reliable approach to open the file is to:

-- Check the detailed import settings and make sure that “,” (comma) is selected as the column separator rather than for example “;” (semicolon) or TAB.
+- Review the detailed import settings and ensure that “,” (comma) is selected as the column separator rather than “;” (semicolon) or TAB.